 First, What Is Personal Injury Mediation?

 Personal injury mediators are generally experts in their field (many are former trial lawyers and judges) and in most states have to pass a certification course.
 Their expertise is important because they provide guidance to both parties regarding how they think a judge and jury would react to the case in court.
-Mediators do not make a decision on the case themselves, so if mediation is unable to bring about a settlement agreement, both parties are able to continue negotiating or choose to go to trial.
+Mediators do not make a decision on the case themselves, so if personal injury mediation is unable to bring about a settlement agreement, both parties are able to continue negotiating or choose to go to trial.

 So, How Is a Mediator Selected?